harryngict/NetworkCompose/README.md

 }
 ```

 ## VI.
-How to create NetworkKitQueueImp
+How to create NetworkKitQueueImp for automatic re-authentication

 To execute network requests with automatic re-authentication, you can use the provided `NetworkKitQueueImp` along with either the `NetworkKitQueueFacade`, `NetworkKitQueueBuilder`, or by creating an instance directly.